JeoCrypto/F1-NEAT-racer/README.md

-# 🏎️ NEAT F1 Car AI
+# 🏎️ NEAT Karting Car AI

 This project uses **NEAT (NeuroEvolution of Augmenting Topologies)** and **Pygame** to teach an AI how to drive a simple car around an **F1-style racetrack**.
 The AI learns steering and acceleration through evolution; no human driving data or supervision required.
 The track is based on Las Vegas 2025 circuit